course

 Blank lines

 Surround top-level function and class definitions with two blank lines.
-Method definitions inside a class are surrounded by a single blank line.
+A single blank line surrounds method definitions inside a class.
 Extra blank lines may be used (sparingly) to separate groups of related functions.
-Finally, use blank lines in functions, (sparingly) to indicate logical sections.
+Finally, use blank lines in functions (sparingly) to indicate logical sections.

 Use linters and autoformaters

 Code mastery takes time.
 Paying attention to all the details while coding may be challenging and time-consuming.
-Fortunately, machines can help us to ensure code quality, in particular, linters and formatters.
+Fortunately, machines, particularly linters and formatters, can help us ensure code quality.

 Keep in mind principles

-While some of the aforementioned rules are straightforward, more often than not, coding is about good taste and intuition.
-To become a coding artist, you should know about some of the principles that underpin Python.
+While some of the aforementioned rules are straightforward, coding is often about good taste and intuition.
+To become a coding artist, you should know some of the principles underpinning Python.
 A great example of such principles is the Zen of Python, covered in a separate article.

 Logging is a means of tracking events that happen when some software runs.
 Especially when applications grow in size and complexity, logging becomes a critical technique for developing, debugging, running, and tracking performance.

-To deal with logging practices, the logging module has been a part of Python’s Standard Library since version 2.3.
-The module is the first go-to package for most Python developers when it comes to logging.
-It is extensively described in PEP 282.
+The logging module has been part of Python’s Standard Library since version 2.3 to address logging practices.
+It is the first go-to package for most Python developers regarding logging and is extensively described in PEP 282.

 Logging is similar in spirit to a Print function.
 However, a print function lacks a lot of information that might be useful to a developer.
 Logging, however, can log the timestamps and line number at which the error occurred.
 It can also log errors or any information to files, sockets, etc.